joshuamkite/Sankey-Pandas-Jobhunting-CSV-Processor/README.md

 3. **Plotly Diagram**: Generates a Sankey diagram locally using Plotly.
 You can choose to save this diagram in SVG, PNG, or JPG format.
 No external services required
 ## Sample Output

-Output is printed directly to the console and to a file `sankeymatic_markup.txt` suitable for input into SankeyMATIC:

 **N.B.
 Below values are fuzzed/synthetic.
 Whilst representative they do not illustrate figures from an actual job search**

 ```